 - Travellers Well

 76 Commercial Road

 Known as the Travs, it has a public bar, lounge and games area.
-Two guest beers are available, usually from Welsh microbreweries.
+One guest beer available, usually from Welsh microbreweries, often Mumbles.
 The pub is situated in a good area for walkers between the Baran and Gwrhyd mountains.
 Carn Llechart Stone Circle, Cwm Ddu Glen and the 1500 year old Llangiwg Church are worth visiting while in the area.

 - Dillwyn Arms Hotel moc.letohsnywllid@seiriuqne(01792) 863310 The Cross Pontardawe SA8 4EB

 - Angel Inn